Manure heated hotbed diagram courtesy of Virginia Cooperative Extension.

 Cold frames are heated by the sun.
 As soon as you add another heat source (via manure or electricity) the cold frame is called a hotbed.

-In our latest video, Tricia shows how to position a cold frame in your garden and how to turn it into an electrically heated hotbed.
+In our video, Cold Frame and Hotbed Gardening, Tricia shows how to position a cold frame in your garden and how to turn it into an electrically heated hotbed.
 Electricity is the best source of even heat for a hotbed.

 Instead of electricity, you can warm up your hotbed the old-fashioned way, with horse manure.